GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/08.571-580/02.Keep-Step/docs.md

 Live for Christ, yourselves deny,
 Seek your treasures in the sky;
 Marching on till life is over,
 With the faithful gone before.

-Refrain:
-Keep step!  step!  ever,
-Keep step, keep step forever,
-And the blessing of God will be yours to the end.
-He will leave his children never.
+[Refrain]

 3.
 Would you strive for the prize at the end of the race?